rlee36/csif_globus/README.md

         Step 1: Create GCP guest collections
                 1. Log into Globus web app as admin identity and create guest collections on GCP.
-                   a.
-Log into Globus with system admin's institutional ID and navigate to the File Manager.
+                2. Log into Globus with system admin's institutional ID and navigate to the File Manager.
-                   b.
-Select the collection that has the folders/sub-folder you wish to share.
+                3. Select the collection that has the folders/sub-folder you wish to share.
-                   c.
-Highlight the folder that you would like to share and Click Share in the right command pane.
+                4. Highlight the folder that you would like to share and Click Share in the right command pane.
-                   d.
-Provide a name for the guest collection (the researcher's Stanford SUNetID), and click Create Share.
+                5. Provide a name for the guest collection (the researcher's Stanford SUNetID), and click Create Share.

         Step 2: Give a permission to access the data via GCP guest collection to the researcher.
-                   a.
-When your collection is created, system admin will be taken to the Sharing tab to set permissions.
+                1. When your collection is created, system admin will be taken to the Sharing tab to set permissions.
-                   b.
-Click the Add Permissions button or icon to share access with others.
+                2. Click the Add Permissions button or icon to share access with others.
                    System admin can add permissions for an individual user, for a group, or for all logged-in users.
-                   c.
-The users you share with will receive an email notification containing a link to the shared endpoint.
+                3. The users you share with will receive an email notification containing a link to the shared endpoint.